V-Cent/TTE/docs/tech/tov.md

 #### Fatal Strike Cancel

 :::tagging{data-tags="{'media' : 'media/tov/fscancel.mp4', 'forcedvideo' : true}"}
-While the enemy has a Fatal Strike glyph up, you can press an arte and the FS button together to cancel your current action (if possible) and instantly start the arte you pressed.
-This can only be performed when you are able to perform a FS in the first place, so keep in mind that some actions disable your FS use momentarily.
+While the enemy has a Fatal Strike glyph up, you can press an action and the FS button together to cancel your _current action_ (if possible) and instantly start the action you pressed (the _cancel action_).
+This can only be performed when you are able to perform a successful FS in the first place, so keep in mind that some actions disable your FS use momentarily.
 In most cases, FS use is enabled after the last hit of most artes (but earlier than it can be canceled normally).
 :::

+_Cancel actions_ can be artes or normal attacks.

 There a few important notes about this cancel:
 - Your arte chain rules persist when using FS Cancelling, thus, you cannot use an arte that wouldn't be able to be chained without the cancel in place.
 This means that, for most characters, you cannot FS cancel an Arcane arte when not in OVL.
-- The cancel can be performed even when the glyph is starting or ending, which would cause your Fatal Strike to fail.
-This can be safer if your objective is to not kill the enemy.
 - If your character is in the air, you are only able to use air-enabled artes when doing the cancel.
 - Just like the Taunt Cancel, your momentum will persist depending on your previous action, as you can see [here](https://www.twitch.tv/sailorvick/clip/HonestBetterSaladSMOrc).